 Challenge #5: Failing to Properly Test for Bugs and Other Quality Assurance Issues Before the Launch of Your Healthcare App

 Having a healthcare app that crashes constantly after launching to the public is one of the worst outcomes imaginable during the development process.
 Even with great information and functionality fitting into the picture, it’s hard not to understand why your audience of users finds this environment infuriating to work within as they try to browse through your app for medical supplies and related healthcare information.
+Consulting with your mobile app development company can be beneficial at this stage.

 - The app freezing.